By Lauren Panoff, MPH, RD

 For infants, healthy sources of fat besides breast milk and infant formula may be introduced among the first foods between 4-6 months of age.
-Some examples of healthy fats as first foods include mashed avocado, pureed veggies with a little olive oil, and baby oatmeal with thinned peanut butter.
+Some examples of healthy fats as first foods include mashed avocado, flax seed, pureed veggies with a little olive oil, and baby oatmeal with thinned peanut butter.
 A good rule of thumb is to include a fat source every time your child eats.

 Toddler Fat Needs

-Continue to incorporate fats in meal and snack times for toddlers.
+Continue to incorporate fats in baby food and snack times for toddlers.
 Toddlers over age two should not be restricting healthy fat intake unless deemed appropriate by a doctor or dietitian.
 In fact, toddlers ages 2-3 years old should still be getting 30-35% - or approximately one third - of their calories from fat.

 Here are some examples of the fat content in some plant-based foods for babies and toddlers: